microsoft/PowerToys/doc/devdocs/logging.md

 Logs are normally in a subfolder with the module name as title.

-The [BugReportTool](/tools/BugReportTool) includes logs from both locations when executed.
+The [BugReportTool](/tools/BugReportTool) will take logs from both locations when executed.

 ## Using a logger in a project